pindanet/Raspberry/util/Tasmota on Sonoff Basic R2 with AM312 PIR.md

 Go to IP of the device, next Configuration --> Module --> set "GPIO3" to "Switch1"

 Latitude and Longitude need to be set in config.
 Use PulseTime to specify the duration the light should remains on.
+PulseTime = 100 + 60 seconden (one minute) (https://tasmota.github.io/docs/Commands/#control).
 Every PIR trigger will restart for that amount of time.

 Go to Console

     Latitude 51.1853335
     Longitude 3.2401705
     SwitchMode1 14
-    PulseTime 60
+    PulseTime1 160

     Rule1
       ON Switch1#state=1 DO Backlog event checksunrise=%time%; event checksunset=%time% ENDON
       ON event#checksunrise<%sunrise% DO Power1 1 ENDON
       ON event#checksunset>%sunset% DO Power1 1 ENDON

 Go to Console and type "SwitchMode 4" to enable toggle switch type.